RoMa v2: Harder Better Faster Denser Feature Matching: Method

 where $n^*$ is the index of the patch closest to the GT warp for patch $m$.
 This approach can be seen as a dense directional version of, \eg LoFTR~\cite{sun2021loftr}.
-We still however use a regression head, which is trained to minimize the robust regression loss between its predicted warp and the ground truth warp.
-The full coarse matching pipeline independently tokenizes the input frames using DINOv3 ViT-L, and then applies a ViT-B Multi-view Transformer.
-Following \citet{wang2025vggt}, we alternate between frame-wise and global Attention.
-In contrast to \citet{wang2025vggt}, we do not use RoPE across frames.
-The final token embeddings, $\softmax(\mathcal{S})x^B$, where $x^B$ are position embeddings as in RoMa, and DINOv3 features, are jointly processed by a DPT head to predict the warp and confidence.
+However, we still use a regression head, which is trained to minimize the robust regression loss between its predicted warp and the ground truth warp.
+The full coarse matching pipeline independently tokenizes the input images using DINOv3 ViT-L, and then applies a ViT-B Multi-view Transformer.
+Following VGGT~\cite{wang2025vggt}, we alternate between frame-wise and global Attention.
+In contrast to VGGT~\cite{wang2025vggt}, we only use RoPE~\cite{rope} for the frame-wise Attention.
+The final token embeddings, $\softmax(\mathcal{S})x^B$, where $x^B$ are position embeddings as in RoMa, and DINOv3 features, are jointly processed by a Dense Prediction Transformer (DPT)~\cite{ranftl2021vision} head to predict the warp and confidence.
 Further details on the matcher architecture are given in the supplementary material.